MT1-SS/AICS/README.md

-Files for Aritficial Intelligence in Cybersecurity course
+Files for Artificial Intelligence in Cybersecurity course